MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Mail/New-MgBetaUserMailFolderChildFolderMessageRule.md

 Create a messageRule object by specifying a set of conditions and actions.
 Outlook carries out those actions if an incoming message in the user's Inbox meets the specified conditions.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgUserMailFolderChildFolderMessageRule](/powershell/module/Microsoft.Graph.Mail/New-MgUserMailFolderChildFolderMessageRule?view=graph-powershell-1.0)

 ## SYNTAX